jinglescode/jinglescode.github.io/_posts/2020-11-11-ways-start-ml.md

 It doesn’t matter which stage you are currently on.
 Pick the one that suits your learning style, which is comfortable for you — [the right balance between the perceived challenges of the task and one’s perceived skills](https://jinglescode.github.io/2019/12/01/how-to-stay-focus-accomplish-your-goals/).

 You should never quit doing something because it’s hard.
 Nothing worth having comes easy.

+Get started now?
+Learn about [how convolutions work](https://jinglescode.github.io/2020/11/01/how-convolutional-layers-work-deep-learning-neural-networks/).
+Or learn more about [Transformers and Attention](https://jinglescode.github.io/2020/05/27/illustrated-guide-transformer/).